appium/appium-event-parser/README.md

 [wdaSessionStarted@123.705s, wdaPermsAdjusted@123.746s, wdaStarted@123.747s, orientationSet@124.146s]
 ```

+You can adjust the number of lines taken up by the timeline with the `-l` parameter (e.g., `-l 50` is the default of 50 lines).

 ### Comparison statistics

 If you have a directory with lots of session capabilities `.json` files, you can get stastical information about certain events we care about in the XCUITest driver: